wparad/favorites/cigars.md

 ## Joya
 * Antaño: 3.5
+  * Creamy but bland and the smoke is boring
-* Antaño Dack Corojo: 4
+* Antaño Dark Corojo: 4
 * Black: 2
 * Cabinetta: 3
 * Nicaragua Classio Organic: 4